-CV Designation Range Default Description #57 Voltage reference 0 - 255 0 Absolute voltage in tenth of a volt applied to the motor at full speed (max. throttle setting).
-Example: A system without stabilized track voltage is set to 22V at idle but drops to 16V under load: A good
+CV Denomination Range Default Description #57 Voltage reference 0 - 255 0 Absolute voltage in tenth of a volt applied to the motor at full speed (max. throttle setting).
+Example: A system from another manufacturer is set to 22V at idle but drops to 16V under load: A good setting would be CV #57 = 140150.
+CV #57 = 0: automatically adjusts to the track voltage (relative reference); only useful with stabilized track voltage.